 Imagine you’ve just finished a job interview.
 You really want this job.
-But, as you leave the room, the emotional storm begins.
+But, as you leave the room, the rush of self-doubt begins.
 You start thinking of all the reasons why you won’t get chosen.

 “I bet I looked nervous.
 I had to explain why I was let go from my last job.
 I’ve put on all this weight….”

 You beat yourself up with negative thoughts for a while.
 If you can relate to this way of talking to yourself, you’re not alone.